Here’s a cool and refreshing thought: Swimming pools are getting more popular.

 The average cost to build an in-ground pool, including labor and materials, ranges from $20,000 to $60,000 for a fiberglass pool and $35,000 to $65,000 for one made from gunite or concrete.
 The typical tab for an above-ground model spans $800 to $15,000.

 “Bear in mind that, although in-ground pools are pricier, they tend to last years longer than above-ground pools,” says Casey.

 Pool upkeep and repair isn’t cheap, either.
 HomeAdvisor reports that the average cost for basic pool maintenance annually is $500 to $4,000.
 Throw in needed repairs and utility costs (like water and, if you use a pool heater, fuel) and the combined yearly total can range from $2,500 to $7,000.

 Upkeep will require buying and adding chemicals to maintain proper pH levels and prevent algae growth, having the pool vacuumed and cleaned regularly during swimming season, and purchasing accessories like telescoping poles and attachable brushes and leaf skimmers.

-“Homeowners can significantly lower their costs by doing some of the maintenance themselves instead of hiring a pool service,” suggests Casey.
-“Additionally, your costs can be lower if you invest in a saltwater pool rather than a chlorine pool.”
+These ongoing costs have traditionally been one of the things that have dampened pools as a selling point.
+However, “homeowners can significantly lower their costs by doing some of the maintenance themselves instead of hiring a pool service,” suggests Casey.

 Cost to insure a pool